 Car, Truck, Motorcycle Show, Children’s Parade round out events for the free family-friendly event

-On Saturday, May 27, Bethany 66 Festival events are in the downtown, historic Route 66 town of Bethany.
-Festival events are in held in a one block area from 38th Street north to 39th Expressway, between Peniel and Asbury from 10 am to 4 pm.
+Festival events are held in downtown Bethany on historic Route 66, also known as 39th Expressway.
+Festival events are in held in a one-block area from 38th Street north to 39th Expressway, between Peniel and Asbury from 10 am to 4 pm.

-Kids of all ages dress as action or super heroes and princesses for the parade.
-A pet parade will be a new feature this year.
-To ensure safety, the walking parade route is on sidewalks and blocked streets.
-The children’s parade begins at 11 am.
-People walking leashed pets will follow the children at 11:05 am.
-Both parades begin at 39th Expressway and College Avenue.
+Kids of all ages dress can dress as action or super heroes and princesses for the parade.
+For safety, the walking parade route is on sidewalks and blocked streets.
+The children’s parade begins at 11 am at 39th Expressway and College Avenue.
 Adults should accompany children under age 10 and no adult can be responsible for more than five children under age 10.
-Everyone can clap and cheer for the children, or join the parade.
+Festival attendees are encouraged clap and cheer for the children, or join the parade.

-The seventh annual Bethany 66 Festival is organized by Bethany Improvement Foundation volunteers.
-The mission of Bethany Improvement Foundation is “to benefit the citizens of Bethany, Oklahoma through charitable community projects.”
+The ninth annual Bethany 66 Festival is organized by Bethany Improvement Foundation whose mission is “to benefit the citizens of Bethany, Oklahoma through charitable community projects.”

 TS Heat & Air Inc.

 Eden Antique Mall

 Bethany Law Center